MGXlab/DNNGIOR/README.md

-# DNNGIOR
+# hungerGamesModel
-Scripts to build high-quality genome-scale metabolic model by using a deep neural network to guide gapfilling
+Dynamic model of a synthetic gut community